lulunac27a/gamification-todo-list-vue-typescript/docs/index.md

 # Vue gamification todo list app with Vuex, SCSS and TypeScript

-This application is a todo list with task repetition with level and experience points and it stores to local storage using `vuex-persistedstate`.
+This application is a todo list with task repetition with level and experience points, and it stores to local storage using `vuex-persistedstate`.

 ## Contents